1951FDG/openpyn-nordvpn-juiceSSH/README.md

 -   On app start, it will use a smart location, to determine the closest country

--   A floating action button (FAB), to determine current location based on the current public IP address

 -   Uses Geolocation APIs to determine the current location based on the current public IP address
     -   <http://ip-api.com/>, <https://ipdata.co/>, <https://ipinfo.io/>, <https://ipstack.com/>